FarronF/limerick-council-meetings/meetings/2023/07/12-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 22nd June 2023.md

 Limerick City and County Council will seek quotations for a new 75m long x

-1.2m wide concrete footpath located at the western boundary of the Council--- 4
+1.2m wide concrete footpath located at the western boundary of the Council
+---
+4

 Graveyard situated to the rear of the Holy Trinity Church in Templeglantine